Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 # Decision

+We choose to prioritize a good upgrade experience for our users.

-Change the prefix used from `v1alpha1api` to simply `v1beta`.
+Change the prefix used for our resources from `v1alpha1api` to simply `v1beta`.
 (We don't need a minor number as part of the prefix.
 The original intention was to increment the minor version with each release of the operator, but the overhead of this is very high, so we've instead used the prefix `v1alpha1api` for all our alpha releases.)

+## Beta 0 Release

+All resources will be duplicated, published as both `v1beta` and as `v1alpha1api`.
+This includes new resources published for the first time in the beta.

-~Introduce a new pipeline stage to create additional storage versions for backward compatibility, each created by cloning an existing storage version but using a package name based on the old `v1alpha1api` prefix.~
+Introduce a new pipeline stage to create additional versions for backward compatibility, each created by cloning an existing version but using a package name based on the old `v1alpha1api` prefix.

 For example, the storage version of the `compute` resource `v1beta20201201/VirtualMachine` is `v1beta20201201storage/VirtualMachine`.
-The new pipeline stage will clone that resource as `v1alpha1api20201201storage/VirtualMachine` and subsequent pipeline stages will create the necessary conversion.
+The new pipeline stage will clone both of those (as `v1alpha1api20201201/VirtualMachine` & `v1alpha1api20201201storage/VirtualMachine`) and subsequent pipeline stages will create the necessary conversions.

 ![image](images/adr-2022-02-backward-compatibility-single-version.png)

 For the trivial case where we only support a single ARM version of a resource, this gives us full compatibility to upgrade an older (alpha) installation of ASO to a new beta release.

 When we have multiple ARM versions in flight (as we do with `compute`), supporting all *potential* older resource versions gives us maximum compatibility without any need for configuration or to make any assumptions about which ARM versions were previously supported.

 ![image](images/adr-2022-02-backward-compatibility-multiple-version.png)

 This approach also gives us backward compatibility when we have a mix of resources across multiple versions (as happens with both `compute` and `network`).
 We know from prior work (including introduction of the `PropertyBag` field) that conversions between storage versions are lossless.

-We'll only drop these backward compatibility types if it is necessary to do so.

-Reasons for this include (but are not limited to):

-* A breaking change to the structure of our storage resources
-* A desire (or need) to reduce the size of our CRD definitions
+## Beta 1 Release

+Additional configuration will ensure that resources introduced in that (or later) releases won't include alpha versions.
+This configuration will require opt-in for backward compatibility, so that the overhead for new resources is as low as possible.

+## Beta n Release

+At some point, after giving users of ASO alpha releases a reasonable time frame, we will drop the alpha versions.
+We'll document this plan as a part of the **Beta 0** release.

 # Status